kentnf/VirusDetect/tools/readme.md

 This is the last step of classication of virus, the unique virus sequences could be used as reference of VirusDetect program after create index for bwa and blast

-####7.if the output vrl_genbank.txt has been manually changed
+####7. manually update the classification

 The classification result of this pipline may contain very limited errors.
 For any specific reason or specific project, user may need to correct or update the classication for only several virus.
 First, just correct the classification information in vrl_genbank.txt.
-Then run script:
+Then run this command:

-	$ viral_DB_prepare.pl -t refine
+	$ perl viral_DB_prepare.pl -t refine

 The sequence file will be updated according to vrl_genbank.txt, and the updated sequences will be named like 'vrl_Bacteria_all.fasta.new'.